YisongZou/DDIA-Notes/Part 3. Chapter 10.md

 * The Unix Philosophy `A uniform interface` `Separation of logic and wiring` `Transparency and experimentation`

 #### 2.MapReduce and Distributed Filesystems
-* MapReduce job Execution <- Start here next time
+* MapReduce job Execution `Distributed execution of MapReduce`  `MapReduce workflows`
-* Reduce-side Joins and Grouping
+* Reduce-side Joins and Grouping <- Start here next time
 * Map-side Joins
 * The Output of Batch Workflows
 * Comparing Hadoop to Distributed database